MohamedOsman1998/Happ/README.md

-Travel and Tourism app written in react native
+React Native travel and Tourism app
 ===================

 The app displays points of intrest from the endpoint on a map.
-It is able to display information per endpoint as well as conventional and 360 videos
+It is able to display information per endpoint as well as view conventional and 360 videos
 ----------